bseltz-cohesity/scripts/dmaas/powershell/backupNowDMaaS/README.md

 * -username: (optional) used for password storage only (default is 'DMaaS')
 * -region: DMaaS region to use
 * -objectName: name of protected object to backup
+* -wait: (optional) wait for completion and report status
 * -debugmode: (optional) display JSON output for troubleshooting

 ## Authenticating to DMaaS